Happy Hunting Grounds in the Arctic

 Relations between the region of Nordfriesland and the Republic dated already from before the Nordfriesen joined the whaling industry.
 From the first half of the seventeenth century, Nordfriesen were involved in the maritime trade of especially the transport of Danish oxen and Scandinavian timber to the Republic.
 Important harbour from where the beef trade of oxen bred in the area of southern Jutland were transported to the Republic was the town of Ribe.
 With their smack ships, also called smakschepen or smackschiffen, which were small and flat-bottomed ships suitable for sailing over the shallow Wadden Sea, they did most of the transport.
 In modest numbers, Nordfriesen worked for the VOC and the Admiralties as well.

 Because of the intensive trade in oxen and timber, many connections existed with the region of West-Friesland, among other the towns of Enkhuizen, Hoorn, and with Amsterdam (Christensen 2021).
 Not only Föhrer, i.e. Nordfriesen from the island of Föhr, were involved in this maritime trade.
 Also, Nordfriesen from the island of Nordstrand, and from the towns of Husum, Møltønder, and Tønder.
-Furthermore, men from the islands of Oland and Rømø were involved too.
+Furthermore, men from the islands of Oland and Rømø were involved, too.
 From around the year 1660, more and more Nordfriesen, again mainly from the island of Föhr, settled in Amsterdam.
 We know this also from analyses of the Amsterdam city records concerning marriages.
 A lot of North-Frisian grooms pop up in the records.
-By the way, many Föhrer lived in the neighbourhood Oude Teertuinen ‘old tar-gardens’, what's today Prins Hendrikkade St. in Amsterdam.
+By the way, many Föhrer lived in the neighbourhood Oude Teertuinen ‘old tar-gardens’, what is today Prins Hendrikkade St. in Amsterdam.
 Prins Hendrikkade St. was also the spot where the daily market-ferry with the town of Hindeloopen in the south-west of the province of Friesland moored (Van Doorn 2021).
 Yet another connection with the province of Friesland.

 When Nordfriesen signed up for whaling in the Republic, they received free-of-charge Dutch personal names.
 Apparently, the North-Frisian names were too difficult for the Dutch to handle.
 Or, is it Dutch cultural conservative nature which prefers to keep things as they are?
 An impression of how names were converted into the Dutch speech:

 Another explanation often given why Nordfriesen entered the whaling business in large numbers, in combination with the former reason, is the storm flood of 1634; the Burchardi flood.
-This Grote Mandränke ‘great drowning of men’, as it's locally remembered, devastated much of the southern North Sea coast, and hit the region of Nordfriesland notably hard.
+This Grote Mandränke ‘great drowning of men’, as it is locally remembered, devastated much of the southern North Sea coast, and hit the region of Nordfriesland notably hard.
 Between 8,000 and 15,000 people drowned in a single day.
 Hallig-island Strand was shattered into pieces, of which only a few smaller hallig-islands remained.
 Of the about 9,100 inhabitants of Strand, about 6,100 drowned.
 Moreover, Strand was the granary of the region of Nordfriesland as well.
 As a consequence the great loss of land led also to great poverty.
 Whaling as a means of support was part of the solution to survive.

 By the year 1700, already around 3,600 Nordfriesen were at the whaling.
-Most of them from the islands of Sylt and Föhr, but also from the hallig islands and the island of Rømø.
+Most of them from the Wadden Sea islands of Sylt and Föhr, but also from the hallig islands and the Wadden Sea island of Rømø.
 Above, out of every twenty or thirty Nordfriesen one was a commander.
 The golden age of the Nordfriesen in the whale hunt was between 1745 and 1785.
-During this period about twenty-five percent of all the island Nordfriesen worked at sea on a whaling ship.
+During this period about twenty-five percent of all the Island Nordfriesen worked at sea on a whaling ship.
 In the top year 1762, almost 1,200 men from the island of Föhr embarked on whaling ships.
 In practice this meant nearly all adult men, except the elderly, was a whaler.
 Mid-eighteenth century was also the turning point when whale hunting nog longer was sustainable.
 After a century of killing more whales than the natural population growth, the tipping point was around 1750, when populations decreased strongly and the industry no longer was profitable (Baars-Visser et al 2022).

 According to the Chronik der friesisichen Uthlande (Hansen 1856) in the period 1673-1713 the Island-Frisians provided the Dutch and German Greenland navigation a contingent between 3,000-4,000 Matrosen, Speckschneidern, Harpunieren, Boots- und Steuermännern, including many commanders, especially on the Hamburg fleet.

-Private Navigation Schools Nordfriesland - The region of Nordfriesland had a unique system how to learn their youth to navigate.
+Private Navigation Schools Nordfriesland — The region of Nordfriesland had a unique system how to learn their youth to navigate.
 Especially on island Föhr and later also Sylt, but also on the mainland of the region of Nordfriesland.
 These were private schools run at homes of former sailors to educate them against a modest tariff, i.e. a shilling per day and the costs for heating.
 Mostly, the education started in winter and in evenings.
-It's because of these homeschool skills in piloting, celestial navigation and mathematics in general were high.
+It is because of these homeschool skills in piloting, celestial navigation and mathematics in general were high.
 That is why Nordfriesen were able to obtain the position of commander and helmsman on foreign ships, notably those from the Republic and from the River Elbe region.
 The study books were in either the German or Dutch language.
 Because it was a fully local affair, teachings happened in the North-Frisian language.
 After private teaching, the students went to maritime academies of, for example, Copenhagen and Hamburg to do a state exam.
 The Nordfriesen were known to be the best.

 This private navigation school system existed for two centuries.
-In 1864 it ended.
+In 1864, it ended.
 The reason for it was, as often, politics.
 Prussia conquered the region Schleswig from the Danes.
 This meant the whole region of Nordfriesland became part of Prussia.
 Three years later, the navigation schools were abolished.
 For education in navigation, students had to go to the mainland.
 These institutions were far away, the training took longer, and, above all, they were expensive.
 About 1,000 Mark for nine months.
 Perhaps the private island school were also closed by the new government because they were hotbeds of anti-Prussian occupation as well, and therefore abolished.
 The downfall of the private navigation school meant that the Nordfriesen turned away from seafaring and looked for other income opportunities, including emigration to the United States.
-Furthermore, in that same year 1867 the island Nordfriesen were obliged to fulfill military service in the Prussian army.
+Furthermore, in that same year 1867 the Island Nordfriesen were obliged to fulfil military service in the Prussian army.
 Something which they were exempted from under Danish rule.
-It's thought that the military service was also a reason for young men to emigrate to New York and California.
+It is thought that the military service was also a reason for young men to emigrate to New York and California.

-Navigation instruction the Netherlands - Also in the Netherlands, sea navigation traditionally was thought by former captains and commanders, and by (former) teachers of mathematics.
+Navigation instruction the Netherlands — Also in the Netherlands, sea navigation traditionally was thought by former captains and commanders, and by (former) teachers of mathematics.
 Here, already in 1785 a maritime school was founded in Amsterdam, the so-called 'kweekschool voor de Zeevaart'.
 At the port town of Harlingen, in 1818 a maritime school was established.
 This school still exists as the 'Maritieme Academy Holland'.Furthermore, on the Wadden Sea islands of Texel, Vlieland, Terschelling and Schiermonnikoog, navigations schools existed in the nineteenth century, Only the one on island Terschelling survived and is known today as 'Maritiem Instituut Willem Barentsz'.
-Other navigation schools existed at Delfzijl, Groningen, Den Helder, Vlissingen and Rotterdam.
+Other navigation schools existed at Delfzijl, Groningen, Den Helder, Vlissingen, and Rotterdam.
 In other words, except Amsterdam, Rotterdam and Vlissingen, the north had the most, albeit smaller, schools.

 Students at Harlingen, locally known as zeebaby's (sea babies), mostly were from the lower class.
 Just like the instruction in the region of Nordfriesland, this took place in the winter.
 During the sailing season, men and kids, the age of thirteen was no exception, had to work on ships.
 When the winter was mild and there was no ice, attendance at school dropped too, because students kept working at sea or in inland shipping.

-Relevant textbooks – One of the most important maritime tutorials in the Republic but also for Nordfriesen, is the book of Claes, or Klaas de Vries (1662-1730) titled Schat-kamer ofte konst der stier-lieden ‘treasury or the art of helmsmen’ published in 1702.It was still being used around 1820.Claes de Vries was a cartographer, mathematician and maritime expert, and originated from Leeuwarden in the province of Friesland.
+Relevant textbooks — One of the most important maritime tutorials in the Republic but also for Nordfriesen, is the book of Claes, or Klaas de Vries (1662-1730) titled Schat-kamer ofte konst der stier-lieden ‘treasury or the art of helmsmen’ published in 1702.It was still being used around 1820.Claes de Vries was a cartographer, mathematician and maritime expert, and originated from Leeuwarden in the province of Friesland.
 A ‘schatkamer’ was a common term used for a manuscript with personal notes relating to maritime themes (Bruijn 2016).
 Another well-known book was written by Pybo Steenstra (1731?-1788), Grondbeginselen des stuurmanskunst ‘fundamentals of steerage’ published in 1766.
 Pybo Steenstra was born in Franeker in the province of Friesland.
 A final two important navigation manuals were: t Vergulde licht der zeevaert 'the golden light of sea navigation' written by Claes Hindrickz.
 Gietermaker in 1660, and Nieuw en Groote Zee-Spiegel 'new and great mirror' written by Caspar Lootsmans in 1680.
-Also navigation schools in Copenhagen, Hamburg, Christiana (modern Oslo), Porsgrund and Danzig, educated their students with these Dutch (text)books, mirrors and manuals (Christensen 2021).
+Also navigation schools in Copenhagen, Hamburg, Christiana (modern Oslo), Porsgrund, and Danzig, educated their students with these Dutch (text)books, mirrors and manuals (Christensen 2021).

 In the beginning of February, the commanders sailed in smack ships from the region of Nordfriesland to Amsterdam and the River Elbe, Hamburg.
 To prepare their ships.
 The journey to Hamburg took three days, that to Amsterdam seven.
 A few weeks later, the lower ranking sailors left too.
 In convoys of ten to fourteen smack ships.
 More than a 1,000 Föhrer went whaling.
 Often a commander selected most of his crew from his own, familiar village or island.
 So, a commander from the island of Föhr sailed with a crew of mostly other Föhrer.
-A commander from the island of Vlieland selected most of his crew from his island too.
+A commander from the island of Vlieland selected most of his crew from his island, too.
 And so forth, and so forth.

 Some say the yearly departure of the men from the region of Nordfriesland leaving their women behind, is the origin of the so-called Biikebrånen or Biikin tradition.
 This is the feast whereby stacks of wood are lit on the shores of Nordfriesland.
 It takes place in the night of 21 February.
 These bon fires allegedly are the beacons of the woman who wanted to guide their men as long as possible.
-Read our blog post Burn Beacon Burn: A Coastal Inferno - Nordfriesland to read more about this festival, where we present also an alternative explanation for this festival.
+Read our blog post Burn Beacon Burn.
+A Coastal Inferno—Nordfriesland to read more about this festival, where we present also an alternative explanation for this festival.

 With that many men away on whale hunt, the women of many Wadden Sea islands, and especially those of the region of Nordfriesland, were basically left on their own half of the year, from late February to September.
 Only together with their small children, the elderly, and perhaps a stray reverend.
 No, do not let your imagination run wild now with this lucky reverend.
 The moral was chaste and strict.
 Adultery and illegitimate children did not happen, so they have repeatedly reassured us.

 Not only on cold Greenland whalers could enjoy themselves and find some bodily warmth.
 Also before embarking or after disembarking in the big city of Amsterdam they could find these pleasures.
-Amsterdam of the Dutch Republic was literally loaded with prostitutes, brothels, music halls, streetwalkers etc. From the memoirs of the North-Frisian seafarer Jens Jacob Eschels we know Nordfriesen frequented whore houses too, and sometimes got a venereal disease causing much discomfort and pain while hunting in the Arctic (Bruijn 2016).
+Amsterdam of the Dutch Republic was literally loaded with prostitutes, brothels, music halls, streetwalkers, etc. From the memoirs of the North-Frisian seafarer Jens Jacob Eschels we know Nordfriesen frequented whore houses too, and sometimes got a venereal disease causing much discomfort and pain while hunting in the Arctic (Bruijn 2016).
 Generally called venusziekte 'Venus disease' and potentially lethal.
-Read also our blog post Harbours, Hookers, Heroines and Women in Masquerade for the history of women and the sea in the early modern period.
+Read also our blog post Harbours, Hookers, Heroines, and Women in Masquerade for the history of women and the sea in the early modern period.

-wie traurig es lässt, wenn all Mannspersonen von unseren Insel weggefahren sind.
+“wie traurig es lässt, wenn all Mannspersonen von unseren Insel weggefahren sind.
 In den ersten Tagen ist alles ganz stille, man sieht fast niemand auf dem Felde gehen, und es scheint, als ob die Einwohner fast gänzlich ausgestorben wären” (reverend Lorenzen, 1749)

 (how sad it is, when all men have sailed from our island.
 In the first few days everything is very quiet, you hardly see anyone walking in the fields, and it seems as if the inhabitants are very close to extinction)